JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 Experimental work indicates that information about what has happened, is happening, and perhaps, what will happen to the fullerene molecules we have described is carried from the fullerene being observed by emitted photons.
 Previous such work also shows that the amount of information being generated and needing to be instantly available in such events can be large and variable.
 How is this necessary information stored, who keeps the records, and who or what makes the decisions about which information is to be activated?

-Further questions remain, an important one being how many "bits" of information would be required to move from a non-local dimension to a specific address in a local one.
+Further questions remain, an important one being how many “bits” of information would be required to move from a non-local dimension to a specific address in a local one.
 How does a photon in non-local space 'know' where it came from?

 Since the observer is normally completely unconscious about the details of this process and, for the most part, has zero knowledge that such a process exists, observers can be ruled out as being the necessary information banks.

 These information banks, if they exist, must surely also be located in non-local space.
 And as the over-all process appears to include decision making, it becomes extremely difficult to perceive it as being other than subject to conscious control.
 Could it be computerized?
 Possibly, but who built the computer, who maintains it, and who runs it?

 Few have had the courage to even speculate about this problem.
-One view that is held by those who subscribe to a philosophy termed "monistic idealism" is that the whole universe is created from consciousness and is existent only in consciousness--the consciousness of God.
+One view that is held by those who subscribe to a philosophy termed “monistic idealism” is that the whole universe is created from consciousness and is existent only in consciousness--the consciousness of God.
 For such idealists, consciousness is the ground of all being.

 The Urantia revelation puts it this way: The universe is mind planned, mind made, and mind administered.
 (481)